bibigone/AstraDotNetDemo/readme.md

 * Open `AstraDotNetDemo.sln` in Visual Studio 2017
 * Build and run `AstraTestWpf` application (F5)
 * All required binaries and libraries are already in repository (see `externals` folder)

-### Notes:

-* Directory `externals\AstraSDK.bin` does not contain plugin for body tracking (to save space).
-This why if you're going to use `BodyStream`, then you have to add `OrbbecBodyTracking.dll` dll-s to `Plugins` subdirs (both, x86 and amd64 versions) and add them to project `AstraTestWpf` as links with the following properties:
-  - Build Action = Content
-  - Copy to Output Directory = Copy if newer

 ### Stuff used to make this: